srm985/axure-redline-tool/README.md

 $ gulp build-prod
 ```

 Because this is a compiled plugin i.e. HTML, CSS, and JS are merged into one file, you can also keep the plugin continuously watching for source changes.
-This will then automatically rebuild the plugin and you may copy the plugin code directly into Axshare.
+This will then automatically rebuild the plugin.txt file and you may then copy the plugin code directly into AxShare.
 This will not open an instance of the plugin in your browser.
 For this, issue the following commands:

 ```sh
 $ cd axure-redline-tool